...

 What Being a Feminist Actually Means

 First, what is a feminist?
-The American Heritage Dictionary says, “A person whose beliefs and behavior are based on feminism.”
-It further goes on to describe feminism as a “belief in or advocacy of women’s social, political, and economic rights, especially with regard to equality of the sexes.”
+The American Heritage Dictionary says “A person whose beliefs and behavior are based on feminism.”
+It further goes on to describe feminism as a belief in or advocacy of women’s social, political, and economic rights, especially gender equality.

 While this definition might seem broad and simplistic, it’s an accurate interpretation.
 Whether in the home or at work, giving one gender power over the other is an antiquated practice that has persisted for centuries.
 Now, however, equality in all sectors is precisely what the movement aims to achieve.